All Episodes

 Sure.

-But we gotta let it go on on McCain and this bailout bill.
+But we got to let it go on McCain and this bailout bill.

 You know, it's a done deal.

-At this point, because the president let us now down, not because McCain let us down.
+It had to happen at this point because the president let us down, not because McCain let us down.

-The president let us down by him having the Democrats blame Republicans for this.
+The president let us down by him letting the Democrats blame Republicans for this.

 We should have gone on the attack immediately.